JLHerreraCortijo/drc_elections/README.md

     sites within each ville and territoire.
 This involves multiple layers of mapping and summing to aggregate votes all the way up from the most detailed levels.

- 3. **Data Aggregation**: After calculating the total votes at the lowest necessary levels, the script aggregates these totals to provide comprehensive vote counts for larger geographic or administrative areas.
+ 2. **Data Aggregation**: After calculating the total votes at the lowest necessary levels, the script aggregates these totals to provide comprehensive vote counts for larger geographic or administrative areas.

- 4. **Integration and Unnesting**: The aggregated total votes are then integrated back into the main dataset.
-The use of `tidyr::unnest()` simplifies the data structure, making it more accessible for further analysis.
+ 3. **Integration and Unnesting**: The aggregated total votes are then integrated back into the main dataset.

 #### 6.4-VOTES AND PERCENTAGE FOR KABILA IN EACH LEVEL